RetroAchievements/docs/docs/developer-docs/memory-inspector.md

 It is very common in games to store important information as a single bit.
 As a bit can only have two possible values (`1` or `0`), sometimes it's used to mean "yes" or "no", "on" or "off", "have item" or "no item", etc. Some games, specially those with limited memory space, use bit switches a lot.

+**NOTE:** Double-clicking an individual bit's value will toggle it between 0 and 1.

 **Important:** You can refer to each one of those bits individually in the Achievement Editor.

 Common meaning of bit switches in a game memory: